amir-bialek/AWS-Cost-Analyzer/README.md

 - `/backend/` - FastAPI application with data processing logic
 - `/frontend/` - Next.js application with React components
-- `/sample/` - Sample Parquet files for testing
+- `/report-files/` - Directory for AWS CUR Parquet files (mounted as volume to backend)
 - `docker-compose.yml` - Container orchestration configuration

 ### Backend Storage

-The backend container stores uploaded files at `/app/storage/uploads/` inside the container.
+The `report-files/` directory is mounted as a volume to `/app/storage/uploads/` inside the backend container.
+Files placed in the local `report-files/` directory are automatically available to the backend service.

 ## API Endpoints